Profiles

 Example

-Creating a django-api profile that inherits from default (see also Standards):
+Creating a django-api profile that inherits from default (or from your main custom profile):

 In ~/agent-os/profiles/django-api/profile-config.yml: